samuelmwikacs/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 The Big Bang Theory 5
 The Last Man on Earth   1
 The Last Man on Earth   5
 guillaume@ubuntu:~/$

 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x0E-SQL_more_queries
 File: 10-genre_id_by_show.sql
 11. Genre ID for all shows
 mandatory

 Import the database dump of hbtn_0d_tvshows to your MySQL server: download (same as 10-genre_id_by_show.sql)

 Write a script that lists all shows contained in the database hbtn_0d_tvshows.

 Each record should display: tv_shows.title - tv_show_genres.genre_id
-Results must be sorted in ascending order by tv_shows.title and tv_show_genres.genre_id If a show doesn’t have a genre, display NULL
+Results must be sorted in ascending order by tv_shows.title and tv_show_genres.genre_id If a show doesn't have a genre, display NULL
 You can use only one SELECT statement
 The database name will be passed as an argument of the mysql command guillaume@ubuntu:~/$ cat 11-genre_id_all_shows.sql | mysql -hlocalhost -uroot -p hbtn_0d_tvshows Enter password: title   genre_id
 Better Call Saul    NULL
 Breaking Bad    1